Resources for Prospective Students

 Will I receive an IEP certificate of attendance or completion?

 Yes.
 Students who complete the program (level 5 or 6) will be awarded with a certificate of completion.
 Students who don’t complete but would like a certificate of attendance can request their certificate from the IEP office.

 Springfield is the fifth largest city in Illinois and the state’s capital.
 The city is located between the metropolitan areas of Saint Louis and Chicago .
 Springfield has its own airport, bus station and train station making it easy to get in and out of the city.
 View us on the map.

 Once you are in Springfield, there is a city bus that has various routes to campus, downtown, and the shopping centers.
 Many students choose to live on campus.
 Students are allowed to have cars on campus.
 Our campus is small and safe enough that you can comfortably walk all around.

 UIS has around 5000 undergraduate and graduate students each academic year, of which about 72% of the students are residents of Illinois, 15% from out of state, and 13% are from foreign countries.
 Because of the large percentage of American students, international students have various opportunities to experience American culture and practice English skills.
 More facts about UIS can be found here.

 IEP students are required to live on campus; however, you may request to waive this requirement.
 Refer to the exemption policy for acceptable reasons for waivers.
 Students should complete their housing arrangement prior to their arrival to campus.

 UIS maintains multi-room apartments, townhouses and dorms.
 There are furnished and unfurnished apartments.
 Special accommodations are made for families and married couples so that they live together.
 Please visit the Housing Office.

 There’s always something to do at UIS and in Springfield.
-We are a small city so you do not need to be intimidated to explore or concerned about traffic.
+We are a small city so you do not need to be intimidated to explore or be concerned about traffic.
 We are also a very safe city, so you should feel comfortable on campus and around town.

 Check out what’s happening on campus now.